Sudhanshu611/cpu-scheduling-simulator/README.md

 Displays performance metrics

-📊 Example Metrics
-Metric	Value
-Avg Waiting Time	3.4
-Avg Turnaround Time	8.2
-Throughput	0.21
-CPU Utilization	100%
-🎯 Learning Outcomes
+# Learning Outcomes

-Understand CPU scheduling algorithms visually
+- Understand CPU scheduling algorithms visually

-Learn how preemptive and non-preemptive scheduling differ
+- Learn how preemptive and non-preemptive scheduling differ

-Improve understanding of OS performance metrics
+- Improve understanding of OS performance metrics

-Practice React component architecture and state flow
+- Practice React component architecture and state flow

-🧩 Future Enhancements

-⏱ Adjustable time quantum UI for Round Robin

-📱 Responsive mobile layout

-📄 Export results as PDF

-🎨 Animated Gantt chart

-🧠 Step-by-step execution mode

-🤝 Contributing

-Contributions are welcome!
+## Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+## Feel free to fork the repository and submit a pull request.

-📜 License
+# License

 This project is licensed under the MIT License.